We provide free school transport in the following situations:

 Where the Local Authority has placed a child in a school which is not his/her zoned school, transport will be provided to the school if it is more than two miles from the address of which the child is ordinarily resident (primary) or more than three miles (secondary).

-Does the education service issue season tickets for school transport?
+Do you issue season tickets for school transport?

 Free transport may be provided in various ways, either by the provision of season tickets on buses or trains or by direct provision of contract transport, by the Public Transport Unit, on behalf of the Education Authority.
 In certain isolated and exceptional circumstances financial payments may be made directly to parents to transport their own children, but again, this is restricted to areas where other more normal methods of transport provision are impossible.